-- 5.4 We will ensure we will be well-led, having the right leadership and governance models in place officer, supported by our Clinical Informatics team, will enable this to happen and drive the requisite collaboration. - 5.5 We will invest in smart foundations to provide our staff with the technology service, platform and tools they need to effectively deliver care.
-This requires us to invest in and transform the capabilities of our Digital and ICT teams to raise the bar on service, agility and safety.
-We will we provide. - 5.6 We will design and deliver our digital and data services to be safe and secure from threats such our compliance and data capabilities enables us to be compliant with national standards and requirements while transforming. - 5.7 We will create enablement, training and development programmes that will enhance the use of technology to improve care and deliver it safely and efficiently. - 5.8 We will empower people, creating inclusive, digital channels of communication for our patients to better engage with our services. - 5.9 We will optimise and connect digital channels and explore and adopt new ways of delivering digital care using digital advancements. - 5.10 We will enable insight.
-We will invest in data platforms and analytical tools to support the design of an intelligence function so we can truly use the data we hold to build an accordingly, being aware of and avoiding bias. - 5.11 We will look for ways to collaborate effectively and use our resources collectively to ensure we with our partners where it makes sense to do so in line with convergence, simplification and deriving value.
+We will ensure we will be well-led, having the right leadership and governance models in place to support partnership working.
+Our chief medical information officer and chief nursing information officer, supported by our Clinical Informatics team, will enable this to happen and drive the requisite collaboration.

+We will invest in smart foundations to provide our staff with the technology service, platform and tools they need to effectively deliver care.
+This requires us to invest in and transform the capabilities of our Digital and Information and Communications Technology teams to raise the bar on service, agility and safety.
+We will deliver a sustainable, modern and interoperable infrastructure to meet the needs of the services we provide.

-to support partnership working.
-Our chief medical (CMIO) and chief nursing (CNIO) information deliver a sustainable, modern and interoperable infrastructure to meet the needs of the services as cyber crime.
+We will design and deliver our digital and data services to be safe and secure from threats such as cyber crime.
 Our cyber security strategy will ensure we build out our capability and improve our posture to mitigate future as well as current risks and threats.
+We will ensure investment in our compliance and data capabilities enables us to be compliant with national standards and requirements while transforming.

+We will create enablement, training and development programmes that will enhance the digital literacy of our entire workforce.
+This will allow our staff to be innovative in leading the use of technology to improve care and deliver it safely and efficiently.

+We will empower people, creating inclusive, digital channels of communication for our patients to better engage with our services.

+We will optimise and connect digital channels and explore and adopt new ways of delivering digital care using digital advancements.

-We will ensure investment in digital literacy of our entire workforce.
-This will allow our staff to be innovative in leading the understanding of our patients' needs and our resources.
-This will help us to design our services make the best use of the investments we have made individually to date, sharing those resources
+We will enable insight.
+We will invest in data platforms and analytical tools to support the design of an intelligence function so we can truly use the data we hold to build an understanding of our patients' needs and our resources.
+This will help us to design our services accordingly, being aware of and avoiding bias.
+We will look for ways to collaborate effectively and use our resources collectively to ensure we make the best use of the investments we have made individually to date, sharing those resources with our partners where it makes sense to do so in line with convergence, simplification and deriving value.